Here are some resources that I mention in sessions with my Career Counseling clients:

 Assessments Discussed in Career Counseling

-- Campbell Interest and Skills Survey - about $20; focuses on careers that require post-secondary education and identifies occupations or vocations that help meet the individual's needs.
+- Campbell Interest and Skills Survey – focuses on careers that require post-secondary education and identifies occupations or vocations that help meet the individual’s needs (small fee).

 - eParachute – inspired by the book “What Color is Your Parachute?”, this tool helps you discover your most loved strengths, explore potential career paths, and see how well they match what you love to do most.